Updated: Nov 26, 2021

 Lean out from the desire to get one up on people you don't even know.
 The next time you are in traffic and get angry because of another driver, ask yourself "What does it say about me if another driver cuts me off?"
 Hint: that driver might be late for work, or just a poor driver -- it has nothing to do with your worth as a human being.

 Lean out from judging others' motives.
 We are intelligent people who can judge right actions from wrong actions based on circumstances.
-We don't get have the ability to judge the motives of other people, however, because we lack the trait of omniscience.
+We don't have the ability to judge the motives of other people, however, because we lack the trait of omniscience.
 Evaluate your own attitude towards others to make sure you aren't judging people, and that you have correct information before assessing their actions.

 As a nation, we all have experienced heavy doses of stress, loss, grief and more in the last year.
-Do yourself the kindness of leaning back and looking at what you're experiencing from a wider lens, a different perspective.
+Do yourself the kindness of leaning out and looking at what you're experiencing from a wider lens, a different perspective.
 Consider the following scripture which I believe speaks of the need to back up and gain a new viewpoint into what overwhelms us:

 From the end of the earth will I cry unto thee, when my heart is overwhelmed: lead me to the rock that is higher than I. Psalm 61:2